Table of Contents

 2. Tidying up bad reflections

 Bad reflections are common in all jewelry touch-ups; whether it be a reflection of the camera lens, a light bulb, or simply the mannequin.
-The most common type of bad reflections we come across typically come from the back shanks, metals, and main stone.
+The most common type of bad reflections we come across typically come from the back shanks, metals, and main stones.
 The best way to fix this is to capture images without bad reflections, to begin with.
 Take a better original photo without the bad reflections – we recommend using GemLightbox which is designed to capture pixel-perfect images using just a smartphone.
 The image used in this guide was shot using an iPhone 6 and GemLightbox.

 Other common methods include the following: